Raicuparta/ditching-facebook-friends-with-js/README.md

 }
 ```

-Obviously I want to focus on `messages`.
-It's not just a list of strings, each message has this format:
+I want to focus on `messages`.
+Each message has this format:

 ```json
 {